dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_faq.md

 When a test crashes, the failure signal handler will try to log a lot of information (the stack trace, and the address map, for example).
 The messages are compounded if you have many threads with depth stacks.
-When `ScopedMockLog` intercepts these messages and finds that they don't match any expectations, it prints an error for each of them.
+When `ScopedMockLog` intercepts these messages and finds that they don'type match any expectations, it prints an error for each of them.

 You can learn to ignore the errors, or you can rewrite your expectations to make